aappddeevv/scalajs-loader/README.md

 An additional option `dirSegment` appends a directory segment after the standard scalajs target output directory (such as target/scala-2.12) in case you are using a sbt plugin like scalajs-bundler that alters the output directory.

+To reduce build times, you may want to keep `clean: false` for dev work and run clean only for the production build.

+All options:
+* verbose: Print messages during processing.
+* clean: Clean prior to build.
+* dirSegment: Directory segment inserted into the constructed path to find the .js file.
+* removeSoruceMapUrl: Remove the source map URL.
+* jsStage: "fastOptJS" or or "opt"